christiano84/C-Sharp-2/Readme.md

 PLEASE READ:
 The code is messy because the topics listed below are covered back to back in the tutorial I am watching so the concepts keep layering on top of each other until the Main method becomes very sloppy.
-I would never write code in a live environment like this.
-I uploaded the code only to show a demonstration of the topics that I am touching up on.
+I would never write code like this.
+Please take this code only as a show or demonstration of the topics listed out below.

 C# Tutorial topics covered today
 --------------------------------